 - i.
 Accessible to local services and facilities and by public transport; - ii.
 Compatible with national flood risk policy; - iii.
 Screened from wider view or capable of this through additional measures, and - iv.
 Not lead to a reduction of the residential amenities of the occupants of any nearby dwellings.

 These criteria will also be used to determine planning applications for such accommodation.

-An East Kent Gypsy and Traveller Accommodation Assessment Report by De Montford University, Leicester published in 2007, identified that thirteen new traveller pitches would be required in the Dover District in the following ten years.
+An East Kent Gypsy and Traveller Accommodation Assessment (GTAA) Report by De Montford University was published in 2007.